Richard David Precht: Positions and reception

 Precht is an advocate of a new civil society.
-He stands philosophically close to the American communitarianism, the idea to democratize the society with higher civic sense of community.
+He stands philosophically close to the American communitarianism, the idea of democratizing society with a higher civic sense of community.
 He considers the obligation of economy and politics for constant economic growth as damaging.
 He is in favour of a basic income.
 In the debate about the thesis of Thilo Sarrazin Precht views the accusations toward the migrants as a diversion with regard to the more fundamental question about the distribution, the growing gap between rich and poor and the establishment of moral-distant settings in the upper class as well as the under class.
 Precht is a severe critic of the Bundeswehr mission in Afghanistan.
 He is also a sharp critic of the school system in Germany.

-During the 2022 Russian invasion of Ukraine, Precht was criticized for his positions.
-Most notably, during the first days of the invasion in early March 2022, he had concluded on multiple occasions that the Ukraine could not win the war and despite having the right of self-defense, should have the wisdom to know when to surrender.
+During the Russian invasion of Ukraine, Precht was criticized for his positions.
+Most notably, during the first days of the invasion in early March 2022, he had concluded on multiple occasions that Ukraine could not win the war and despite having the right of self-defense, should have the wisdom to know when to surrender.